tuura/scenco/README.md

 # DESCRIPTION #
 SCENCO is a tool for supporting encoding and synthesis of Conditional Partial Order Graphs models.
-Most updated version: Scenco v1.3
+Most updated version: ScEnco v1.3.1

 # CHANGELOG #
+Changelog Scenco v1.3.1 - 31/10/2015
+-All warning removed
+-Add parameter for printing out version of ScEnco

 Changelog Scenco v1.3 - 31/10/2015
 -Fixed bug: temporary name file created to feed ABC tool -heuristic search: algorithm for associating opcodes to partial orders before simulated annealing skipped.
-Now first assignment is random -Removed functions for the synthesis of one single encoding at a time -Removed simulated annealing algorithm without heuristic function -All warnings removed.
+Now first assignment is random -Removed functions for the synthesis of one single encoding at a time -Removed simulated annealing algorithm without heuristic function -Some warnings removed.
 Code refactored.
 Code commented removed

 Changelog Scenco v1.2.1 - 28/10/2015
 -Fixed bug: Single Literal Encoding run always at the beginning of the program